 A student must be currently enrolled in state-approved courses within CTE program area.

-HQWBL coordinator/teacher/point of contact must meet with the students’ CTE classroom teacher(s) before each workplace visit and, if there is a need, after each visit.
+HQWBL coordinator/teacher/point-of-contact must meet with the students’ CTE classroom teacher(s) before each workplace visit and, if there is a need, after each visit.

-Meetings between HQWBL coordinator/teacher/point of contact and the students’ CTE classroom teacher(s) must be documented on the training plans.
+Meetings between HQWBL coordinator/teacher/point-of-contact and the students’ CTE classroom teacher(s) must be documented on the training plans.

 CTE classroom teachers’ involvement in the development of the training agreements and training plans must be certified by signatures on both documents.